Atliakin26/dodeca/docs/content/internals/plugins.md

 }
 ```

-That's it!
-The macro generates all the FFI wrappers and registration code.
+The macro generates all FFI wrappers and registration code.

-## How It Works

-The `#[plugcard]` attribute macro transforms your function into a plugin method:

-1. **Input struct** - Arguments are bundled into a generated struct with serde derives
-2. **FFI wrapper** - An `extern "C"` function that deserializes input, calls your function, serializes output
-3. **Registration** - A static `MethodSignature` is registered in a distributed slice

 ### Generated Code